algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/QA/test-plan.md

 ##### 3.6.1.1.
 GitHub Overview

-GitHub serves as our central platform for version control, collaboration, and issue tracking, fortunatly GitHub also provides a CI/CD tool(Continuous Integration/Continuous Deployment) called GitHub Actions, this tool allows us to run tests automatically after various actions on the repository and avoid errors on the dev or main branch on each push.
+GitHub serves as our central platform for version control, collaboration, and issue tracking, fortunately GitHub also provides a CI/CD tool(Continuous Integration/Continuous Deployment) called GitHub Actions, this tool allows us to run tests automatically after various actions on the repository and avoid errors on the dev or main branch on each push.

 We will also use GitHub Issues to report bugs and errors, it will allow us to make available to the development team a list of bugs and errors to be corrected, and to have a better overview of the progress of the project.